stephenverderame/cpp_book/src/guessing_game/gg2.md

 ```

 Here, we use a do-while loop, which  is like a while loop except it always performs at least one iteration.
 They can be harder to reason about and are somewhat controversial.
 Notice we also declare `secretNum` constant since it cannot change.
-I tend to use `snake_case` for compile time constants, `camelCase` for functions and variables, and `CapitalizedCamelCase` for classes, structs, enums, and unions. `AHH_ITS_A_SNAKE_CASE` is reserved for macros.
+I tend to use `snake_case` for compile time constants, `camelCase` for functions and variables, and `CapitalizedCamelCase` for classes, structs, enums, and unions. `AHH_ITS_A_SNAKE_CASE` is reserved for macros and should not be used for anything else.

 We can use Uncle Bob's *step-down rule* and clean this up a bit by factoring out the prints into other function.
 Basically, his idea is that a function should have only one level of abstraction.
 This one has a few: the high level `getUserGuess()` and `getRandNumBetween()` and the low level `cout`s.
 So here's the final code: